How to Auto-Transcribe Meetings on Mac for Free (and Send Them Straight to Notion)

 For free-first users, Qureco is the shortest path.
 Three reasons:

 1. Recording itself is free — unlimited duration, no watermark.
-You can use it indefinitely without paying a cent.
+You can use it indefinitely without paying a cent

-Step-by-Step: From a Mac Meeting to a Notion Transcript
+Step by step: from a Mac meeting to a Notion transcript

-Here's the concrete flow, end to end.
+The concrete flow, end to end.

-Step 1: Download Qureco (Free, no card)
+Step 1: Download Qureco (free, no card)

 Step 2: Record the meeting (no virtual audio needed)